Participatory budgeting by country: Republic of Korea

 In 2005, the national government revised its Local Finance Act to promote citizen participation in the local government budgeting process in response to a few of the local governments that initially took a bottom-up approach in experimenting with forms of PB.
 Since then, the Ministry of Security and Public Administration invested in the nationwide promotion of PB system diffusion, and under Myung Bak Lee's Administration in 2011, the newly revised Local Finance Act required all local governments to adopt PB.

 Before the 2011 decree, approximately 45% of local governments had already been utilizing the PB system, and it took 3 years for the remaining municipalities to fulfill the mandate.
 The PB System of Seoul Metropolitan Government served as the benchmark for other local governments' adoption of PB in those years.
 Seoul, city with the world's 4th highest GDP, runs a PB committee of 300 people representing 25 districts.
 The committee is then split into 11 different budgetary fields such as parks and recreation, culture, environment, etc. In its first year, Seoul citizens voted and finalized on 223 projects worth 50.3 billion KRW, and most recently in 2017, the PB system finalized 766 projects amounting to 59.3 billion KRW (approximately US$55 million).

 A comprehensive study of Korea's PB in 2016 suggests that PB in Korea has allocated most of public budget to the following three areas: land/local development, transportation, and culture and tourism.
 Transparency in budget documents and information sharing has increased since 2011, and the approval rates by local PB committees averaged to approximately 70%.
 On the other hand, the study also points out that the lack of citizen capacity, inadequate resources for smaller municipalities, and limited representativeness of vested interests as some of the most unresolved challenges in Korea's PB implementation.

+Finland

+In addition to municipal participatory budgeting processes organized by individual cities (such as Helsinki’s OmaStadi), several Finnish municipalities use digital civic engagement and e-services platforms to support participatory budgeting.
+Many of these tools are integrated with national identity verification systems such as Suomi.fi.

+A number of Finland’s 308 municipalities have implemented the Tagnile365 electronic civic engagement and service platform to facilitate participatory budgeting and other forms of public participation.
+The Tagnile365 system, often accessed via a municipality’s “e-services” portal, can combine idea submission, voting and interaction with municipal decision-making workflows.
+For example, the City of Hyvinkää uses its eHyvinkää electronic services portal for participatory budgeting and civic input, which requires user authentication through Suomi.fi.
+Tagnile365 supports both the administrative handling of participatory budgeting proposals and secure identification of participants.